openshift/enhancements/enhancements/cluster-logging/flow-control-api.md

 Users must estimate the average size of a record in their system to make byte-size predictions.
 This is less convenient than giving byte limits, but still feasible.

+#### Blocking and Flow Control Policy

-#### Blocking flow control
+This proposal only supports flow control by dropping records.

+In future we may add a `policy` field with options `drop` and `block`.
-This proposal does not include a `block` policy, which would back-pressure containers that exceed rate limits, forcing them to block on stout/std err and slow down to keep within the rate limit.
+The `block` policy, which would back-pressure containers that exceed rate limits.
+This would force containers to block on stout/std err and slow down to keep within the rate limit.

-This may be added as a feature in future proposals.
+Policies are not part of this enhancement, dropping records is the implied and only option.

 ## Proposal